encoresky/PHP-Go-Encryption-Decryption-FFI/README.md

 # Cross-Language Data Encryption: PHP and Golang with PHP FFI
-Today’s interconnect world, data security is most important paramount.
-Whether you are developing  web application or backend service, encrypting sensitive information before transmiting or storing is comman practice and general requirement.
+In today's interconnected world, data security is of paramount importance.
+Whether you are developing a web application or a backend service, encrypting sensitive information before transmitting or storing it is a common practice and a general requirement.

-In this tutorial I’ll explore a unique approch to encrypt and decrypt data with two different technologies like PHP and Golang using PHP FFI(Forign Function Interface)function, this combinaion of language allows you to achieve a robust encryption and decryption process while leveraging the strengths of both PHP and Golang.
+In this tutorial, I’ll explore a unique approach to encrypting and decrypting data using two different technologies: PHP and Golang.
+By utilizing the PHP FFI (Foreign Function Interface) function, this combination of languages allows you to achieve robust encryption and decryption processes while leveraging the strengths of both PHP and Golang.

 ## Prerequisites: ##
-Before we begin make sure you have following tools installed in your systems.
+Before we begin, make sure you have the following tools installed on your system.
 - PHP(enabled FFI)
 - Golang (latest version)

 ## Step 1: Setting up PHP Encryption ##
-Let's start by implementing the encryption part in PHP using OpenSSL.
-Here's the PHP code to encrypt a string
+Let's begin by implementing encryption in PHP using OpenSSL.
+Here's the PHP code to encrypt a string:
 ```PHP
     function encryptString($plainText, $key) {
         $ivSize = openssl_cipher_iv_length('aes-256-cbc');